For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 But, like the other materials above, they do have their drawbacks.

 These chemical coatings need to be treated gently.
-Using abrasive sponges, scouring pads, or steel wool (or metal utensils) results in scratching, chipping, and flaking – bye-bye nonstick coating.
+Using abrasive sponges, scouring pads, or steel wool for cleaning (or metal utensils for cooking) results in scratching, chipping, and flaking – and after that’s it’s bye-bye nonstick coating.

 Traditional nonstick gets its slippery surface from a coating of polytetrafluoroethylene (PTFE), a synthetic fluoropolymer with the most common brand name being Teflon.